 Best Belay Devices

-For those who are a little new to the climbing world, the belay is one of the most important accessories if climbing with a friend.
-This method of climbing offers more support and safety to the climber, as one person will be doing the climbing and another will be on the ground belaying.
-The belayer gives slack when the climber needs to ascend and apply force to the rope when they stop moving to keep them still in their position.
-That is why a belay is a small device that is essential to your safety and gives you that extra insurance so you enjoy your climb and are confident you will be safe.
+For those who may be new to the climbing world, the belay is one of the most important accessories, if climbing with a friend.
+This method of climbing offers more support and safety to the climber, as one person will be doing the climbing and another will be on the ground.
+The belayer gives slack when the climber needs to ascend and applies force to the rope when they stop moving to keep them still in their position.
+A belay is a small device that is essential to your safety and gives you that extra insurance so you enjoy your climb and are confident you will be safe.

-In any situation involving climbing, be it on a mountain, a cliff face or a man-made climbing practice wall, the best equipment is essential and can mean the difference between being safe or incurring a debilitating injury or possibly death.
-Now if you are looking for a quality belay but are having some issues finding the best, we have saved you some time and did the research to list you the top ten belays on the market today.
-We have also listed some criteria to keep in mind to ensure you get the best belay and can feel confident on your next climb.
+In any situation involving climbing, be it on a mountain, a cliff face or a man-made climbing practice wall, the best equipment is essential and can mean the difference between being safe or incurring a debilitating injury.

 - Petzl GriGri 2